NathanHandley/mod-ah-bot/README.md

+**NOTICE: This repository has been named, which means you may have to rename your fork due to potential build issues**

 ## Auction Bot Plus

 This is a fork of the auction house bot for AzerothCore.
 This fork gives a much more blizzlike experience in the offerings on the auction house, and it is built with the following ethos: "Maximum understandable customization in the hands of admins via non-SQL configurations".
 Here are some of the feature highlights: